 1. Large Magazine

-Compared to the 30-round magazine in the Artemis, the 60-round capacity of the magazine in the Hades is of course a huge improvement.
+Compared to the 30-round magazine in the Artemis, the 60-round capacity of the magazine in the Hades is, of course, a huge improvement.

 To load the rounds into these three tubes, simply use the slider at the top to get access to the slots of the tubes.
-Each of the three magazines need to be loaded independently.
+Each of the three magazines needs to be loaded independently.

 While the loading process is super easy, it does take a bit of time to fully load all three magazines completely.
 Loading the Rival Nemesis or Prometheus, for example, is a much easier and quicker process as their magazines have just one big opening at the top.